tymyrddin/purple/source/docs/foundations/montessori/defensive-skills.md

 Knowing what monitoring exists is what makes an operation realistic; it is the difference between testing the gaps that count and burning effort on techniques no defender could ever catch.
 It also sharpens feedback.
-"We got domain admin" is a good deal less useful than "lateral movement over WMI went undetected, because X." Speaking the blue team's language, and understanding their constraints, tools, and priorities, turns an engagement into a collaboration rather than a scorecard.
+"We got domain admin" is a good deal less useful than "lateral movement over WMI went undetected, because X." Speaking the blue team's language, and understanding their constraints, tools, and priorities, [turns an engagement into a collaboration](../../purple/running-the-loop.md) rather than a scorecard.
 And over a career, red teamers who understand defence often make better leaders and architects, having seen both halves of the board.

 ## Core defensive concepts

 The ground to cover is roughly four-layered.
-Detection spans the network (IDS/IPS, NDR), the endpoint (EDR, AV), the application (logs, APM), identity (authentication monitoring), and cloud (cloud-native SIEM).
+[Detection spans the network](../../incident-response/soc/detection.md) (IDS/IPS, NDR), the endpoint (EDR, AV), the application (logs, APM), identity (authentication monitoring), and cloud (cloud-native SIEM).
 Response runs through triage, containment, eradication, and recovery, and carries its own logic, which is why defenders cannot simply "delete the malware" and move on.
 Operational constraints are the texture of the work: round-the-clock monitoring limits, alert fatigue, false positives, competing priorities, thin resources.
-And visibility has edges worth knowing: what gets logged and what does not, how long it is kept, what a SIEM query can and cannot reach, and where the blind spots lie.
+And visibility has edges worth knowing: what gets logged and what does not, how long it is kept, what a SIEM query can and cannot reach, and where blind spots lie.

 ## Hands-on exercises

-A day in the SOC, around eight hours, puts a red team member alongside an analyst through a full shift: reviewing alerts, investigating suspicious events, working the SIEM and EDR tooling, sitting in on incident response, and feeling the actual workload.
+A [day in the SOC](rotation.md), around eight hours, puts a red team member alongside an analyst through a full shift: reviewing alerts, investigating suspicious events, working the SIEM and EDR tooling, sitting in on incident response, and feeling the actual workload.
 What it teaches is which detections genuinely work, how long an investigation really takes, what information helps and what merely adds noise, and the operational pressure the SOC lives under.